manilabay/blockchain-graphs/README.md

 * CordaDapps development with smart contracts
 * Cryptocurrency is not required to use the network
 * There aren't miners, there are notaries
+* Contracts are written in Java or Kotlin and running in JVM